-Last week, I talked about raising strong daughters and used Psalms 144:12 as a reference.
+Last week, I talked about Creative Ways to Raise a Strong Daughter and used Psalm 144:12 as a reference.
 It is the prayer of a king for victory and blessing.

 This week I want to focus on the first part of the verse which is about sons.